stoplightio/spectral-action/README.md

 ### Inputs

 - **file_glob:** Pattern describing the set of files to lint.
 Defaults to `*.oas.{json,yml,yaml}`. (_Note:_ Pattern syntax is documented in the [fast-glob](https://www.npmjs.com/package/fast-glob) package documentation)
 - **spectral_ruleset:** Custom ruleset to load in Spectral.
-When unspecified, will try to load the default `.spectral.yaml` ruleset if it exists; otherwise, the default built-in Spectral rulesets will be loaded.
+When unspecified, will try to load the default `.spectral.yaml` ruleset if it exists.

 ## Configuration

 Spectral Action will respect your [Spectral Rulesets](https://stoplight.io/p/docs/gh/stoplightio/spectral/docs/getting-started/rulesets.md), which can be defined, extended, and overriden by placing `.spectral.yml` in the root of your repository.

+However, if you'd like to simply use a core ruleset without additional configuration, create a `.spectral.yml` in you repository's root with only the contents:

+> extends: ["spectral:{rulesetTagHere}"]